cerner/beadledom/docs/source/guides/getting_started.rst

 This is where we install the main Beadledom module :java:`install(new ResteasyModule());`.
 Inside this module is where Beadledom is going to install and bootstrap the various features it needs in order to make our service tick.
-Below are some of the many awesome features that we get just in installing `ResteasyModule` without any extra efforts
+Below are some of the many awesome features that we get just by installing `ResteasyModule` without any extra efforts

 - `Configuration <https://github.com/cerner/beadledom/tree/master/configuration#beadledom-configuration>`_ - lets us access all the configuration through a consistent API.
 - `Health <https://github.com/cerner/beadledom/tree/master/health#beadledom-health>`_ - Health checks for the services